borispovod/crypti-dapps-docs/SqlDoc.md

 }
 ```

-Each object is field that content:
+Each object represents a field in the table's schema, and can be described using the following three properties:

-  * name - Name of field.
+  * name - The field name.
-  * type - Type of field, we allow "String", "BigInt", "Binary".
+  * type - The field type.
+Can be "String", "BigInt" or "Binary".
-  * length - Required for fields that required length, like "String" or "Binary".
+  * length - The field length.
+Required for "String" or "Binary" field types.

-We don't recommend to use "Binary", because it's increase traffic between Crypti and DApp, because just convert your Binary
-data to hex string and save it as "String", if you have 32 bytes binary buffer, convert it to hex and save to "String" with 64 chars length.
+Please note, we don't recommend using "Binary" fields.
+As it will increase the amount of traffic passed back and forth between Crypti and your DApp.
+Instead we recommend converting Binary data to hexi-decimal format and saving it as "String".
+So, if you have a 32 byte binary buffer.
+Convert it to a hexi-decimal and then save to a "String" field with 64 chars length.

 ## Queries

-You can run sql queries DApp using SQL API.
-API can be found [here](http://docs.crypti.me/Sql.html), in our API docs.

-We have few methods:
+Crypti provides a fully fledged SQL API, which allows you interact with the information stored in your DApp's database.

+For further information, please read our [SQL API documentation](http://docs.crypti.me/Sql.html).

+In summary, the following operations are supported:

-	* batch  -  Insert group of records into table.
+  * batch  - Insert a group of records into a table.
-	* insert - Insert one record into table.
+  * insert - Insert one record into a table.
-	* remove - Remove record from table.
+  * remove - Remove one or more records from a table.
-	* select - Select records from tables.
+  * select - Select one or more records from a table.

-All this methods allow json sql queries.
-JSON query it's JSON object that will be converted to SQL query.
-Let's overview methods detailed.
-To call this API just use object **modules.api.sql.methodname** - where replace method name with real name of method.
+All of these operations are executed by first assembling them as JSON formatted query objects.
+Which are then passed to the `modules.api.sql.methodname` API function - replacing the `methodname` with your chosen operation e.g. `select`.
+Then converted to an actual SQL query and executed by the database.

+Below we give a detailed overview of how this can be accomplished:

-## Queries#select
+### Queries#select

-Let's base **select** query object:
+Here is an example of how the base **select** query is constructed using the API:

 ```js
 modules.api.sql.select({